vuejs/eslint-plugin-vue/README.md

 ### Deprecated

-> - :warning: We are going to remove deprecated rules in future.
-Please migrate to its replaced rules.
+> - :warning: We're going to remove deprecated rules in the next major release.
+Please migrate to successor/new rules.
-> - :innocent: We don't fix bugs which are in deprecated rules since we don't have enough resource.
+> - :innocent: We don't fix bugs which are in deprecated rules since we don't have enough resources.

 | Rule ID | Replaced by |
 |:--------|:------------|